-For a given monitoring station, if no pollutant (toxic or conventional) exceeds any water quality criteria for the protection of aquatic life in greater than ten percent of samples, then that station is considered "Fully Supporting" the aquatic life use and not impaired.
-Stations having any pollutant exceed a water quality criterion for the protection of aquatic life in greater than ten percent of samples but less than twenty-five percent of samples is determined to be "Partially Supporting" the aquatic life use and impaired.
-Stations having any pollutant exceed a criterion in greater than twenty-five percent of samples is classified as "Not Supporting" and impaired.
-However, using a WOE approach, fish population data indicating full support would outweigh physical and chemical monitoring data in these assessments such that assessments will be based primarily on the conclusions of the biological data assessments.
+For a given monitoring station, if no toxic pollutant has more than one exceedance of any water quality criteria for the protection of aquatic life, then that station is considered "Fully Supporting" the aquatic life use and not impaired.
+A station having any toxic pollutant with more than one exceedance of water quality criterion for the protection of aquatic but cumulative exceedances in less than ten percent of samples is determined to be "Partially Supporting" the aquatic life use and impaired.
+A station having any toxic pollutant with more than one criterion exceedance and cumulative exceedances in greater than ten percent of samples is classified as "Not Supporting" and impaired.
+Overall, using a WOE approach, fish population data indicating full support could outweigh physical and chemical monitoring data (toxic or conventional) in these assessments such that assessments would be based primarily on the conclusions of the biological data assessments.